botpress/botpress/docs/docs/overview/quickstart/installation.md

 ## Alternative - Starting Botpress Binaries

-To start Botpress, all you have to do is double-click on the `bp` file in the directory you extracted Botpress.
+To start Botpress, double-click on the `bp` file in the directory you extracted Botpress.

-Alternatively, you can also start it from the terminal using the command:
+You can also start it from the terminal using the command:

 ```bash
 ./bp